Create mapping indices

 Before we can perform NGS read mapping, we will create the genome indices using the genome FASTA file as input.
 You can re-use these indices in all your future RNA-seq mapping.
 However, if you wish to map to a different genome build/assembly, you have to re-run this step using different genome sequences and save the indices in a different directory.
 Also, you might also need to build new indices if using a newer version of these software, always check the relavent README or CHANGELOG.

-Here, we will create indices for STAR and RSEM.
+Here, we will create indices for and .

 STAR --runMode genomeGenerate --genomeDir path_to_genomedir --genomeFastaFiles reference_fasta_file(s)